Arrow

 Problem

 A clinical study is a scientific investigation designed to evaluate the safety and efficacy of a medical treatment or intervention in humans.
-Clinical studies may involve patients, healthy volunteers, or both, and are carried out to determine if a medical intervention is safe, what side effects it may have, and if it is effective in treating a particular disease or condition (1).
-Clinical studies can have different designs, including randomized and controlled studies, in which the results of a group receiving the treatment are compared with the results of a group receiving a placebo or a different treatment (2).
-They can also be phase I, II, III, or IV, depending on the objective and developmental stage of the treatment or intervention (3).
-A study conducted by researchers at the University of Toronto found that around 33% of randomized clinical trials published in major medical journals had problems with randomization, blinding, or statistical analysis, which can affect the validity of the results (4).
-And the NIH showed that 33% of clinical trials registered on the platform failed to recruit enough participants, meaning that many studies were either not completed or significantly delayed (5).
+These studies may involve patients, healthy volunteers, or both, and aim to determine if a medical intervention is safe, what side effects it may have, and its effectiveness in treating a particular disease or condition (1).
+Clinical studies can have various designs, including randomized and controlled studies, and are categorized into phase I, II, III, or IV based on their objectives and developmental stages (2)(3).
+However, challenges persist; a study from the University of Toronto found that about 33% of randomized clinical trials published in major medical journals had issues with randomization, blinding, or statistical analysis, impacting the validity of results (4).
+Additionally, 33% of clinical trials registered on the NIH platform failed to recruit enough participants, leading to incomplete or significantly delayed studies (5).

 Why it matters